 Social Security Maximum

-If a business owner has income both a business and employment, the employment income is considered first, then earnings from self-employment.
+If a business owner has both business and employment income, the employment income is considered first, then earnings from self-employment.

 Additional Medicare Tax